MRKrog/palette-ui/README.md

 # Palette Picker

 ## Overview:
 Palette Picker is a single page application that gives you the ability to generate color palettes, lock colors, and save palettes to projects.
 This application utilizes a RESTful API to design patterns associated with building a single app across multiple repositories.
-Project Update
+Update 2024

 ## View Application:
 [https://paletteui.herokuapp.com/](https://paletteui.herokuapp.com/)